30 Ecommerce Trends for 2021 [Survey Report]

 Sustainability Ecommerce Trends

-Being environmentally conscious is an emerging trend in digital commerce.
+Being environmentally conscious is an emerging eCommerce trend.
 This is influenced by a rising sustainable mindset all over the world.

 - 75% of respondents take at least one action to address environmental challenges, 47% take 2-3 actions, and 10% take more than 3 actions.